Moving In

 Good inventories clearly display the property address and date of the inventory, and have a thorough list of the furniture (e.g. bed, sofa, desk), furnishings (e.g. light fittings, curtains, carpet) and condition of the room (e.g. paintwork, windows) for each room in the property.
 It is beneficial to have space for both the check in condition and check out condition to provide a clear comparison of the items.

-Try and take photos of any damage that show it in the context of the rest of the room - (Basically, dont just zoom in so close that you can't tell where it is!).
+Make sure you document any damages with photographs.
+When taking photos, make sure you can see these in the context of the rest of the room - if you zoom in too close it might not be obvious where the damage is located.
 Send everything to your landlord, but also make sure you keep a copy for yourself.

 Meter Reading & Bills

-If your rent doesn’t include your bills you will need to take meter readings to provide to your utility companies so they know where to start the bills from when you set up your account.
+If your rent doesn’t include your bills you will need to take meter readings to provide to your utility companies so that they know where to start billing from once you’ve set up your account.
 They should already have readings from the previous tenants, so it should just be a case of setting up an account and confirming the current readings.
 More information about meters and bills can be found here.